Sitecore/developer-portal/data/markdown/partials/learn/faq/sitecore-connect/general.md

 ### What is Sitecore Connect?

-**Sitecore Connect is your** integration workbench for a composable future.
-With partnership with Workato, Sitecore Connect leverages major IPAAS integration platform, with proven worldwide availability to deliver a low-code / no-code, modern, integration workbench between Sitecore platform solutions and your preferred global software providers.
+Sitecore Connect is your integration workbench for a composable future.
+With partnership with Workato, Sitecore Connect leverages major iPaaS integration platform, with proven worldwide availability to deliver a low-code / no-code, modern, integration workbench between Sitecore platform solutions and your preferred global software providers.

 ### What is iPaaS?